Introduction and statistics

 High-risk subgroup: early sex with multiple partners

-Cancer of the cervix develops out of clusters of cancer cells (cancer in situ), which develop years before the invasive cervical cancer occurs.
-The peak for cancer in situ is at age 25 to 40.
-Invasive cancer has a peak at the age of 48 to 55.
+Another key point, cancer of the cervix develops out of clusters of cancer cells (cancer in situ), which develop years before the invasive cervical cancer occurs.
+In general, the peak for cancer in situ is at age 25 to 40.
+On the contrary, invasive cancer has a peak at the age of 48 to 55.

-Every year in the U.S. 65,000 new cases of carcinoma in situ are diagnosed in women and every year 15,800 invasive cervical cancers are found as well.
-Every year 4,800 women die from invasive cancer, which amounts to 2% of all cancer deaths in women or 18% of all gynecological cancers in women.
+A point often overlooked, every year in the U.S. 65,000 new cases of carcinoma in situ are diagnosed in women and every year 15,800 invasive cervical cancers are found as well.
+Furthermore, every year 4,800 women die from invasive cancer, which amounts to 2% of all cancer deaths in women or 18% of all gynecological cancers in women.

 The sad part is: if all these women had gone for a yearly Pap test, almost none of them would have died!